semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ![table with accordion](static/accordion-2.png)

-In the `active` state, the cell must be additionally highlighted with the `background-color: var(--table-td-cell-active);`.
+In the `active` state, the cell must be additionally highlighted with the `background-color: var(--table-td-cell-active)`.
 And the `ChevronRight` icon changes to `ChevronDown` icon of the same size and color.

 ![table with accordion](static/accordion-3.png)